InSyncWithFoo/ryecharm/docs/other-features.md

 This is equivalent to running `uv pip list` at the project's path with the corresponding interpreter as argument, if any.

+!!! note

+    Due to technical limitations, this feature will cause a "synchronous execution under read action" exception to be logged.
+    If you wish <em>not</em> to ignore this error, disable the feature.

 ### Dependency groups